avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `typeID` is the payload type identifier and is `0x00000002` for this message
 - `validationID` is the SHA256 of the `Payload` of the `AddressedCall` in the `RegisterSubnetValidatorTx` adding the validator to the Subnet's validator set
 - `registered` indicates whether or not the `validationID` corresponds to a valid `AddressedCall` payload.
 If true, `validationID` corresponds to an active validator.
 If false, `validationID` does not correspond to an active validator, and never will as the `expiry` in the `AddressedCall` payload is in the past.

+The P-Chain nodes must refuse to sign any `SubnetValidatorRegistrationMessage` where the `validationID` does not correspond to an active validator and the `expiry` is in the future.

 #### SubnetValidatorWeightUpdateMessage